 The Children’s Garden and Cooking Project, a cooperative project of Flickinger Learning Center and the Hy-Vee One Step grant program, began in 2013.

-FLC’s Kimberly Bowman leads the program, with the support of Hy-Vee dietitian Nancy Dew.
+FLC is able to continue the program with the support of Hy-Vee dietitian Nancy Dew.
 Ms. Dew also assists in guiding the cooking lessons that come with the harvest.

 During the spring session, kindergarten through 5th grade students at FLC who finish their homework are invited to participate in the garden.
 The students prepare the seed beds and select the crops that interest them to complement the basic crops.
 A relaxed, natural, directed discussion of the ecology and biology of gardening flows during this preparation, leading many of the students to better understand where food comes from.
 Seeds and plants that can be planted this early are added to the seed beds during this phase.